biojava/biojava.github.io/_wikis/BioJava:Download_3.0.2.md

 Other noteworthy improvements:

-`- protein-structure: Improved handling of protein domains: Now supports SCOP.
+`- protein-structure: Improved handling of protein domains: Now supports `*`SCOP`*`.
 New functionality for automated prediction of protein domains, based on Protein Domain Parser.`
 `- Minor improvements and bug fixes in several other modules.`

 View the <BioJava:Modules> page for a list of current modules.